 In the past couple of days, we’ve been hearing random rumors regarding Google announcing some advance speech translation tool.
 Bringing the buzz to reality, Google had just announced the new update to Google translate service for iOS and Android platforms which brings pretty good features like word lens and conversations.
-The new update brings instant translation of languages using camera module, so no more geeky radar which scans the text for minutes to give the output.
+The new update brings an instant translation of languages using the camera module, so no more geeky radar which scans the text for minutes to give the output.
 The translation will be instant, just like you’re seeing an alien language through some magical lens on your device.

 The word lens feature overlay the text with the translated text right on your camera screen which makes it easy to understand the traffic boards and restaurant menus with ease.
 Google claims that this feature will be available even if the device is not connected to any sort of data connection but we should wait to see it’s execution in reality.
-Currently this feature only supports translation from English to and from French, German, Italian, Portuguese, Russian and Spanish, and we can expect more languages in the nearby future.
+Currently, this feature only supports translation from English to and from French, German, Italian, Portuguese, Russian and Spanish, and we can expect more languages in the nearby future.

-The real-time conversations is not really new to Google translate but can be called fairly familiar to the users who are already using Google translate.
+The real-time conversations are not really new to Google translate but can be called fairly familiar to the users who are already using Google translate.
 However, the latest seems more powerful with just a one tap conversation translation in place.
 All you need to do is to simply tap the mic to start speaking in a selected language and then tap the mic again, and the app will automatically recognize the two languages which are being spoken.
 For the rest of your conversation, the settings will be saved giving you more flexibility to converse and the best part is you don’t need to touch the mic again till the end of the conversation.

 The new update will be out soon in the coming days and it might take some time to reach globally, but it’s worth looking out for.
-Google had take a major leap towards visual and voice synthesizing technologies on smartphones which can ultimately change the smartphones as we know.
+Google had taken a major leap towards visual and voice synthesizing technologies on smartphones which can ultimately change the smartphones as we know.